Audio Visual at Ludshott Photo Club

 One of our founder members was Jim Henson.
 He is a very artistic man and produced audio visuals which were different from anybody else’s.
 He was also good on the technical side and did a lot to promote our group.
 From 2012 Jim organised a competition against other local clubs.
 Each year he would invite two clubs to enter five AVs each, and we ran a small competition as part of Ludshott’s annual programme.
 However, it became harder and harder to find other clubs who could produce sufficient AVs, so we decided to open the competition to all clubs in the SPA.

 When Jim became very ill in 2015 we chose to name the new trophy after him.

-The Jim Henson Trophy AV competition in Match each year, with the closing date 3 weeks before to allow the judge time to preview the shows.
+The Jim Henson Trophy AV competition is held in March each year, with the closing date 3 weeks before to allow the judge time to preview the shows.
 Finding a judge is a challenge as there are so few nearby.